-- the number of witnesses and amount of documentation.
+- the number of witnesses and the amount of documentation.

 - if it is an automatic unfair dismissal claim.

-- if there are allegations of discrimination which are linked to the dismissal.
+- if there are allegations of discrimination that are linked to the dismissal.

 The estimate of the time that your case will take and the indication of fees do not include: –

 - advice or assistance in relation to any appeal

 The fees set out above cover all of the work in relation to the following key stages of the claim: